Democrats call on Trump to halt public release of plastic gun instructions

 Though the department had initially said his blueprint would violate the arms export law, it reversed course in June.
 As the federal government considers whether to change the rules around the law, they made an exception to the rule last week, allowing Wilson to begin posting his material online.

-Secretary of State Mike Pompeo, question by Democrats about the situation last week during testimony before the Senate Foreign Relations Committee, and he said that he would look into the matter, but lawmakers said Tuesday they had not yet received a response.
+Secretary of State Mike Pompeo, questioned by Democrats about the situation last week during testimony before the Senate Foreign Relations Committee, said that he would look into the matter, but lawmakers said Tuesday they had not yet received a response from him.

-Sen. Bill Nelson, D-Fla., whose state has been affected by gun violence in recent years with the Pulse nightclub shooting and the Parkland school shooting in February, is filing legislation Tuesday to block the release of Wilson’s plans.
-He noted at the press conference that a number of lawmakers had already filed legislation that would require any guns that are made to contain a metal part for detection purposes, and to carry a serial number.
+Sen. Bill Nelson, D-Fla., filed legislation Tuesday to block the release of Wilson’s plans.
+He noted at the press conference that a number of lawmakers had already introduced bills that would require any guns that are made to contain a metal part for detection purposes, and to carry a serial number.

+On Tuesday afternoon, Nelson tried to force a floor vote on his bill, but Sen. Mike Lee, R-Utah, objected on First Amendment grounds.

+"Any legislation that comes forth from this body that begins with the following words will attract my attention and should attract the attention of anyone who's concerned about our First Amendment and other constitutional rights," Lee said on the floor.
+"It begins with the words, 'It shall be unlawful for my person to intentionally publish.'
+That ought to be concerning to us, to each and every one of us, Democrats and Republicans alike."

-In the House, which is on recess until September, Rep. Seth Moulton, D-Mass., tweeted Tuesday that he’s introducing a measure to ban 3D printed guns.
+In the House, which is on recess until September, Rep. Seth Moulton, D-Mass., tweeted Tuesday that he would be introducing a measure to ban 3D printed guns.

 More than 1,000 people have already downloaded the 3D plans for AR-15 semi-automatic assault rifles, according to Pennsylvania Attorney General Josh Shapiro.
 A number of states, including Pennsylvania, have joined in preparing a lawsuit to file in federal court to block Wilson’s website from making the instructions available online and attorneys general from 20 states wrote to Pompeo and Attorney General Jeff Sessions Monday urging them to revoke permission for the downloads.